Moonlilia/Journey-by-Moonlight/README.md

  1. **LoversLab**
        - <a href="https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/">Schlongs of Skyrim</a> - JBM supports OStim content for those who desire it and it needs those appendages.
 Also, nudity cause it doesn't have to be so taboo :p
        - <a href="https://www.loverslab.com/files/file/11252-gr-equippable-inari-ears-and-tails-se-smp-spaz490-re/">Inari Ears and Tails</a> - Adds animal ears and tails for character creation.
 Diversifies creation further
+       		- *Not included in the release as it isn't whitelisted for Wabbajack, but it's recommended and is an easy addition*

  2. **VectorPlexis**
        - <a href="https://vectorplexis.com/files/file/283-high-poly-head/">High Poly Head</a> - Popular for creation and brings it up to more modern standards